Host a Workshop

 - Handheld wireless microphone for groups larger than 50 attendees

-- Computer with Microsoft PowerPoint, USB port, and internet access
+- Computer with Microsoft PowerPoint 2010, USB port, and wired internet access

-- Video/audio projection capability through computer and audio hookup (i.e., for playing video with sound from laptop)
+- Video/audio projection capability through computer and computer audio patch into sound system (i.e., for playing video with sound)

 - Flip chart and markers